Search available apps

 # Option 1: Destroy and redeploy

-tfgrid-compose down wordpress
+tfgrid-compose down tfgrid-ai-agent

 # Option 2: Switch to it

-tfgrid-compose switch wordpress
+tfgrid-compose switch tfgrid-ai-agent

 Best Practices¶